-The sugar mill still stands, although trees and roots are causing considerable deterioration of the stone work.
+The sugar mill still stands, although trees and roots are causing considerable deterioration of the stonework.
 The mill is situated on McNish Hill, one of the highest in Antigua.
 The mill was often called by that name.
-Reaching the mill is a difficult climb, prompting one to wonder how slaves ever cultivated, harvested and ground sugar cane at that altitude.
+Reaching the mill is a difficult climb, prompting one to wonder how slaves ever cultivated, harvested, and ground sugar cane at that altitude.
 The elevation does provide an amazing view of the surrounding countryside from atop McNish Hill, and one can understand why the estate was named Mount View.
-Part way down the hill are the remains of a building which may have been part of the works.
+Partway down the hill are the remains of a building that may have been part of the works.
 There is also a brackish Salt Spring which never seems to run dry, plus the old site of Hamilton (Hambleton) Village which was destroyed by hurricanes in the 1950s.
-Three families were living in the Village at the time, and were forced to relocate to Bendal’s (#37).
-Huge royal palms, flamboyants, lilies and mother-in-law tongue continue to grow on the slopes.
+Three families were living in the Village at the time and were forced to relocate to Bendal’s (#37).
+Huge royal palms, flamboyants, lilies, and mother-in-law tongue continue to grow on the slopes.

 Estate Related History/Timeline

 William Allen’s only son was murdered in 1768, his 20th year, by soldiers in St. George’s Field.
 The inscription on his tombstone asserts that he was “inhumanely murdered on the 10th May by Scottish detachments of the army.”
 Vere Oliver, Volume I.

 An unsourced family tree, produced in 1734, notes that Robert McNish was born in Antigua and married Mary Brodie on November 2, 1796.
 One of their sons, the Rev. Alexander William McNish, was Robert’s trustee.
 Their other two sons were Brodie George McNish, Alexander’s executor, and John McNish.
 All three sons were jointly awarded compensation for Antigua claim No. 1009.